-The Nanoscale Informal Science Education Network (NISE Net) is a national community of researchers and informal science educators dedicated to fostering public awareness, engagement, and understanding of nanoscale science, engineering, and technology.
+The National Informal STEM Education Network (NISE Net) is a community of informal educators and scientists dedicated to supporting learning about science, technology, engineering, and math (STEM) across the United States.

 Please visit our FAQ page to find out how you can get involved.

 The NISE Network Report to Partners provides an overview of the major activities of the Network and highlights our collective accomplishments related to building collaborations, engaging the public, and increasing the capacity of the field.
 It also looks ahead to sustaining the Network beyond the original Nanoscale Informal Science Education Network initiative, funded by the National Science Foundation.

 The report includes three related products: a printed report, a set of presentation slides, and a video.
 Together, these resources allow NISE Net partners to learn about the impact of the Network and share it with others.
 For example, the slides and video can be presented at a staff or board meeting and the print report circulated to provide more information.

 The printed report can be viewed online or downloaded and printed on standard 8.5"x11" paper.
 The slides are customizable, and presenters are encouraged to add their own content to highlight local activities and outcomes related to the NISE Network.
 The video provides perspectives from individuals across the Network on what we have accomplished as a group and what the Network has meant to them.

 - 2015 NISE Network Impacts Partner Testimonials video

 - 2015 Museum-Scientist Partnerships NanoDays and Beyond video

 The NISE Network creates educational products for a wide range of public audiences in informal learning settings.
 The NISE Network also creates a variety of professional development materials for scientists and educators to raise their capacity to engage the public in current science, technology, engineering, and math (STEM).